harbecke/HexHex/readme.md

 ```
 - The ai can then be used by `Program -> connect local program`

-### BayesElo evaluation
-BayesElo is the elo evaluation tools used in the AlphaGo paper.
-It can be found [here](https://www.remi-coulom.fr/Bayesian-Elo).
-Installation works fine on linux when building with `make`.

-- Extract the BayesElo folder [this](https://www.remi-coulom.fr/Bayesian-Elo/bayeselo.tar.bz2)
-in the folder containing the project root (parallel to the project root)
-- `cd BayesElo`
-- `make` # ignore the warnings
-- `$(HEX_ROOT)/evaluation/elo.py` can be used to create elo ratings

 ## Features

 * board representation with logic + switch rule